 Bio updated: 12/16/2016|

-I grew up in El Reno, OK and for the last 11 years have lived in Yukon, OK.
+I grew up in El Reno, OK and for the last 11 years had lived in Yukon, OK.
 My wife and I bought my childhood dream house and her dream house here in El Reno in mid August 2015!!!
 Hard to believe it has been a year that we have lived here now.
 The home is a two story colonial with balcony and columns.
 The home was built sometime between July 1908 and November 1913.
 We are beyond excited to own this amazing home!

 You live as long as you are remembered. -- Russian proverb